delabassee/java-lab/lab7-record.md

 ## A Speaker Record

-Back to the Conference application (`cd ~/odl-java-hol`), it exposes simple REST endpoints to get speaker-related information.
+Back to the Conference application (`cd ~/odl-java-hol`).
+It exposes simple REST endpoints to get speaker-related information.

 * http://{public-ip-address}:8080/speakers ➞ Get all speakers